ringbuffer-org/computer_music_basics/website/posts/Puredata/pd-control-audio.rst

 Control to Audio
 ----------------

 Usually, control signals can be connected to audio inlets.
+The conversion shown in the example `audio-to-control.pd <https://raw.githubusercontent.com/anwaldt/computer-music-basics/main/puredata/audio-to-control.pd>`_ is thus less frequent.
-In some cases it might be necessary to convert control signals to audio rate.
+However, in some cases it might be necessary to convert control signals to audio rate.
 This is done with the ``sig~`` object:

 .. figure:: /images/basics/pd-control-to-audio.png
 	    :width: 400